 a person who has made a composition or arrangement with, or granted a Trust deed for, his creditors and has not been discharged in respect of it;

-a person who within the preceding five years has been convicted in the British Isles of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him.Further provision as to the circumstances in which an individual may not become or continue as a member of the Council of Governors are set out in Annex 6.
+a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him;

-A Governor may be removed from the Council of Governors by a resolution approved by not less than two-thirds of the remaining Governors present.
+a Director of the Trust, or a governor or director of a health service body (unless they are appointed as a Governor of the Trust by an appointing organisation which is a health service body);

+the spouse, partner, parent or child of a Director of the Trust;

+a member of a local authority's Overview and Scrutiny Committee covering health matters;

+a member of staff who is suspended from duties (may be temporary suspension subject to the outcome of investigation);

+a person who is detained under any section of the Mental Health Act 1983 or subject to a Home Office Restriction Order (this may be temporary);

+a person who has been dismissed from a health service body within the last two years, other than by redundancy;

+a person whose tenure of office as a chairman or as a member, governor, director or equivalent of a health service body has been terminated on the grounds that their appointment is not in the interests of the health service, for non-attendance at meetings or for non-disclosure of a pecuniary interest; or

+an 'unfit person' as defined in the Trust's Provider Licence (as may be amended from time to time).

 Notice of disqualification

-Where an individual has been elected or appointed to be a Governor and he becomes disqualified for appointment he shall notify the Trust Secretary in writing of such disqualification as soon as practicable and in any event within 14 day of first becoming aware of those matters which render him disqualified.
+Where an individual has been elected or appointed to be a Governor and he becomes disqualified for appointment he shall notify the Trust Secretary in writing of such disqualification as soon as practicable and in any event within 14 days of first becoming aware of those matters which render him disqualified.

-If it comes to the notice of the Trust Secretary that the Governor is disqualified, whether at the time of the Governor’s appointment or later, the Trust Secretary shall immediately refer the matter to the Council of Governors and shall give notice to the Governor concerned that he has done so.
+If it comes to the notice of the Trust Secretary that the Governor is disqualified, whether at the time of the Governor’s appointment or later, the Trust Secretary shall immediately inform the Council of Governors of this disqualification and shall give notice to the Governor concerned that he has done so.

 Vacancies